Adzy89/quiz/README.md

 ## Usage

-take the quizand try your luck :p
+take the quiz and try your luck :p

 ## License